uhppoted/uhppoted-wiegand/README.md

 `uhppoted-wiegand` implements a _Raspberry Pi Pico_ reader/emulator for a Wiegand-26 interface.

-Utility project to emulate a Wiegand reader/writer using the RaspberryPi RP2040 PIO for:
+Utility project to emulate a Wiegand reader/writer for:

-- testing and debugging
+- development, testing and debugging
 - interfacing non-standard and off-brand readers and keypads to the UHPPOTE L0x access controllers

 The project includes:
-- M5Stack Wiegand-26 emulator
+- _M5Stack_ Wiegand-26 emulator with:
+   - isolated interface capable driving up to 32mA loads
+   - can be powered from M5 bus, USB or external 12VDC supply
+   - emulates both card reader and 4-bit/8-bit keypad modes
+   - can operate either standalone or as an _M5Stack_ module

+- breadboard prototypes
-- prototype (breadboard) PIO based Wiegand-26 reader emulator which can write a Wiegand-26 card out to a controller
+   - PIO based Wiegand-26 reader emulator which can write a Wiegand-26 card out to a controller
-- prototype (breadboard) PIO based Wiegand-26 controller emulator which can read from Wiegand-26 reader and unlock a door
+   - PIO based Wiegand-26 controller emulator which can read from Wiegand-26 reader and unlock a door
-- prototype (breadboard) PIO based Wiegand-26 'universal' reader/writer implementation
+   - PIO based Wiegand-26 'universal' reader/writer implementation

 ## Status